From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Week 9-12: Building Months 3-4 Reserve

 Month 3 tested the system the hardest.
-New hire struggling (learning curve longer than expected).
-Two client payments are delayed by 15 days.
-Revenue timing meant only $62K hit the bank in Week 10 despite $76K monthly average.
+The new hire was struggling with a longer-than-expected learning curve, and two client payments were delayed by 15 days, so revenue timing meant only $62K hit the bank in Week 10 despite a $76K monthly average.

 The Cash Reality Check: